jbaldwin01/neighborhood-map/README.md

 To learn how to use Google Maps, check out the [Google Maps Platform Documentation](https://developers.google.com/maps/documentation/).

-To learn how to use FOURSQUARE, check out the [FOURSQUARE Developer Documentation](https://developer.foursquare.com/docs).
+To learn how to use Foursquare, check out the [Foursquare Developer Documentation](https://developer.foursquare.com/docs).

 ### Code Splitting